 Following a disastrous fire in 1902 which left only the front façade and the bell tower standing, the church was rebuilt and enlarged further by Burns in 1906.

-The Church was well known for the beauty of the material with which it is constructed and its elaborate embellishments and ornamentations.
-Of particular note is the mural in its chancel and semidome by the Victorian artist Edwin Howland Blashfield which was a memorial to Anthony J. Drexel, an important advocate for the Church.
+The Church was well known for the beauty of the materials with which it was constructed and its elaborate embellishments and ornamentations.
+Of particular note is the mural in its chancel and semi-dome by the Victorian artist Edwin Howland Blashfield which was a memorial to Anthony J. Drexel, an important advocate for the Church, and the founder of Drexel University.

 Layout and Design